What Is Leadership by Design?

 Elementary School

-Design Camp
+Design Curriculum

 In collaboration with Winston-Salem Forsyth County Schools teachers, CDS is developing a content-rich, three-session design project for third- through fifth-grade students.
 The program aligns with North Carolina state standards for math, art, and science and introduces professional design as a career option to some of our youngest learners.